 According to Vogue, comfort is still in.
 “Cosy, cuddly, shearling-lined shoes are still very much a look for fall”, says the style dictator.
 The comfort trend continues with chic slippers, chunky loafers and technical trainers, according to fashion site Whowhatwear.com.
 But it says 2021 autumn/winter trends are also set to include platforms, Noughties court shoes and sleek knee-high boots – heels of a sort at least.

 One challenge that the lockdown highlighted was the reliance of the footwear market on the in-store experience, however.
 Whatever our hang-ups about how recently we’ve had a pedicure or whether our socks are clean, consumers still prefer the knowledge of right fit first time that the in-store experience brings.

 As a result, the UK footwear market saw a 30% fall in sales throughout the first lockdown (April to June 2020), and a 14% overall drop over the longer-term according to Mintel’s UK Footwear Retailing Market Report 2021.

 Understanding the value of review messaging to improve the online footwear experience

 Social proof messaging with aggregated review data helps to address these challenges and guides the customer to buy right first time.
-It allows potential customers to see what other customers have thought of fit and size, understanding if a particular style runs big or small, and allows the customer to make a better-informed purchase that means returns are less likely.
+It allows potential customers to see what other customers have thought of fit and size, understand if a particular style runs big or small and allows the customer to make a better-informed purchase that means returns are less likely.

-How trending and urgency messaging can help customers get the product they want when they want it
+How trending messaging can help customers get the product they want when they want it

-And, for those eager to grab the styles they love in the size they need then urgency messaging can ensure the customer isn’t disappointed, allowing them to slip on their new shoes with pride – whether that’s heels for a hedonistic night out or slippers for a snuggle on the sofa.
+And, for those eager to grab the styles they love in the size they need, then real-time stock information can ensure the customer isn’t disappointed, allowing them to slip on their new shoes with pride – whether that’s heels for a hedonistic night out or slippers for a snuggle on the sofa.